IBM/knative-quarkus-bench/README.md

 #### Prerequisites

 Knative needs to be installed in your Kubernetes/OpenShift environment.
-If not, the easiest way to install Knative is to use Kubernetes Operator, as described at https://knative.dev/docs/install/operator/knative-with-operators/.
+The easiest way to install Knative is to use Kubernetes Operator, as described at https://knative.dev/docs/install/operator/knative-with-operators/.

 A broker needs to be set up in your namespace.
 This is described in